Superalgos/Superalgos/README.md

 ## Uninstall

-Just delete the folder Superalgos.
+Superalgos does not write anything outside the Superalgos folder.
+To completelly uninstall the software, just delete the Superalgos folder.

 # Support